University of New South Wales

 Recognition of Prior Learning

-If you apply for Stream A or Stream B, you may be eligible to have your study recognised via Recognition of Prior Learning (RPL).
-If your prior study is recognised, credit points can be counted towards the degree, and you would then be able to complete the coursework undertaking fewer subjects.
+Applicants entering Stream A or Stream B may be eligible for Recognition of Prior Learning.
+Where prior study is recognised, credit points can be counted towards the degree, reducing the number of subjects required to complete the program.
 Contact the university for more information.

 Outcomes